Great Southern Trail

 The Listowel Racecourse is located adjacent to the town and is within easy walking distance of the town centre.
 They have meetings in June & September.

 Widely renowned as the most scenic racecourse in the world Killarney Racecourse offers the best in racing, great entertainment and a wonderful atmosphere making it a great day out.
 Races are held every May, July and September.

 Grade-one race track hosting 18 yearly fixtures, with a panoramic restaurant and private suites.

-Races are held all through the year, visit thier website for more detials http://www.limerickraces.ie/
+Races are held all through the year, visit their website for more details http://www.limerickraces.ie/

 Heart racing 'Cardiac Hill' offers exactly that.
 Whether you are seeking a heart racing adventure or a day or pure pampering, the town offers it all and more.